How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Learning Experience: Building and maintaining these systems teaches valuable skills in hydroponics, plant nutrition, and system design.

-Q: What if my bins leak?
-A: Place a rubber floor mat underneath.
-Some leaking is common—it's why we emphasize mat placement in the build.
-Since they CAN leak, make sure that you do NOT have any electrical outlets that could get water contact near by the system.
+Some leaking is common with these bins over time, which is why we place a rubber floor mat underneath.
+Since they can leak, make sure you do NOT have any electrical outlets that could come into water contact near the system.
 Safety first.

-Q: My plants look yellow.
-What's wrong?
-A: Check pH first (should be 5.5-6.0).
+Check pH first (should be 5.5 to 6.0).
 If pH is good, you may need to refresh your nutrient solution or increase light intensity.
+Yellowing on lower leaves often signals a nitrogen deficiency, while yellowing on new growth can indicate an iron or other micronutrient issue.

-Q: Algae is growing in my reservoir.
-Is that bad?
-A: Some algae is normal but too much competes for nutrients.
-Clean during water changes and minimize light reaching the reservoir.
+Some algae is normal, but too much competes with your plants for nutrients.
+Clean during water changes and minimize light reaching the reservoir by keeping the lid sealed and the bin out of direct light.

-Q: How long does a harvest take?
-A: Most leafy greens are ready in 4-6 weeks from transplant.
-Swiss chard can be harvested sooner for baby greens.
+Most leafy greens are ready in 4 to 6 weeks from transplant.
+Swiss chard can be harvested sooner for baby greens, and many crops support cut-and-come-again harvesting where you take outer leaves and let the center keep producing.

 Complete Supply Lists